Threat Hunting Case Study – A Tale of Bots & Stolen Funds

 🚀🪙

-Our research of the website involved thorough reconnaissance, which included analyzing the server’s subdomains, folders, information from open sources (OSINT), server fingerprinting, using specific search terms (dorks), finding Google Analytics IDs, checking Certificate Transparency, and more.
-Through our efforts, we discovered a custom back-end for the website that was not linked on the official site.
+Following our successful bot discovery, the next step was researching these fraudulent websites.
+This involved a comprehensive reconnaissance that encompassed analysis of the server’s subdomains and folders, gathering information from open sources (OSINT), server fingerprinting, use of specific search terms (dorks), Google Analytics ID discovery, Certificate Transparency checks, and more.
+During this process, we discovered a custom back-end for the website, which wasn’t linked to the official site.

 Tricky Smart Contract

-During our investigation into smart contracts, a review of the malicious transactions revealed that the contract was deceitfully asking the user to “approve all” and give permission for the contract to drain all funds from the user’s wallet.
-The ease of this scam is due to the prevalent high-risk nature of many Dapps today, as highlighted in a great piece by our colleagues at Zengo.
+During our investigation into their smart contracts, a review of the malicious transactions revealed that the contract was deceitfully asking the user to “approve all,” giving the smart contract permission to remove all funds from the user’s wallet.
+We were not surprised as this type of scam is prevalent due to the high-risk nature of Dapps (You can read more about this in a great piece by our colleagues at Zengo).

-However, we wanted to dig deeper and decided to reverse-engineer the contract.
-Our analysis uncovered a strange opcode being triggered when the user attempted to withdraw funds.
+But we needed to dig even deeper to understand how this was done, so we decided to reverse-engineer the contract.
+Our analysis uncovered a strange opcode triggered when the user attempted to withdraw funds.
 The contract checked the global variable block.basefee, represented by the 0x48 EVM opcode in EIP-3198.
-If this variable was equal to 0, all contract funds would be transferred to the victim – the exact opposite of a scam, leaving us puzzled.
+If these variables were equal to 0, all contract funds would be transferred to the victim – the exact opposite of a scam.

-Further research led us to the solution.
-There are many transaction simulation tools that allow users to preview the outcome of a transaction without actually executing it.
+We continued to dig and found that many transaction simulation tools allow users to preview the outcome of a transaction without actually executing it.
 These tools are mainly wrappers for the Ethereum node implementation of trace_call/debug_traceCall.

-The attacker managed to understand the implementation of the trace_call and create a code that behaves differently in a simulation than in real life to make sure no user is suspected.
-This means that under simulation the result would look like the victim will receive funds, while in reality, nothing is going to happen.
+The attacker successfully deciphered the implementation of the trace_call and crafted code that behaves differently in a simulation compared to real life, ensuring no suspicion from users.
+This means that in a simulated environment, it appears as if the victim receives funds, while in reality, no transaction occurs.

-Such nutritious malware is rarely seen in the wild, and from our knowledge, this is the first use case of anti-vm EVM-based malware.
+This type of malware is seldom found in the wild.
+To our knowledge, this represents the first instance of anti-VM EVM-based malware.

 Written By